tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/DecisionTrees.md

   <img src="../images/DT_overfitted.png" width="500" alt="Figure2.
 Decision Tree: Overfitted Model">
 </p>

-You can observe the effects of overfitting when comparing the decision boundaries in the two next images.
-In the model with no constraints, you'll notice how the decision boundary perfectly splits the data.
-This is a clear sign of overfitting, and to address this issue, we need smoother boundaries.
+Take note of the following text:

+When you compare the decision boundaries in the two images below, you'll notice the impact of overfitting.
+In the unconstrained model, the decision boundary is positioned to perfectly separate the classes, indicating overfitting.
+To tackle this issue, smoother boundaries are needed, allowing for imperfect separation of the training data and not requiring every single sample to be correctly classified.

 <div style="display: flex; justify-content: center;">
   <img src="../images/Decision_boundary.png" width="300" alt="Decision boundary in overfited model" style="margin-right: 10px;">